nicofraisse/sherpa-test-nico/README.md

 - [CSS modules](https://github.com/css-modules/css-modules) for ensuring each class name is scoped to its own component
 - Hosted with Firebase

 ## Notes

 - Static assets (images) are in the `public` folder.
-Arbitrary images were used for each event since the API did not provide them
+Arbitrary images were used for each event since the API did not provide them.